OfirNetzer/Flight-Simulator-Autopilot/README.md

 # Flight Simulator (Autopilot)

 In this project we implemented client and server that work with "FlightGear" simulator.
 Their main purpose is to make the the flight simulator airplane fly automatically.
-Our program receives a file with a script to run the simulator, and it creates a Lexer out of it, meaning
+Our program receives a file with a script to run the simulator, and it creates a Lexer out of it, meaning avichai geldzahler hello world this is a readme file.

 # Code Files